 In the future, the population has dealt with economic collapse by creating a society of ordered safety.
 The only retreat from this has been into Virtual Reality game worlds.
 One of the most popular of these worlds is Avalon.
 In an outlaw branch called Avalon[f], three women and one male player fight the huge sand dragons they must defeat to earn points.
 The Game Master suggests that if they are to beat the scenario, they must team up together.

 Assault Girls is a live-action film from Mamoru Oshii.
 Known principally as an anime director, Mamoru Oshii has become one of the most interesting names in contemporary Japanese fantasy cinema.
-Initially emerging as a director on various animated tv series, Oshii first appeared on cinema screens with films such as Angel’s Egg (1983), Urusei Yatsura: Only You (1983) and sequel, Patlabor: The Mobile Police (1989) and sequel, Stray Dogs (1991) and then wowed audiences worldwide with the Cyberpunk anime Ghost in the Shell (1995).
+Oshii began working as a director in various anime tv series before becoming a feature director with the children’s fantasies Urusei Yatsura: Only You (1983) and Urusei Yatsura 2: Beautiful Dreamer (1983), both adapted from a tv series he had worked on, the science-fiction film Dallos (1983), the surreal fantasy film Angel’s Egg (1985), Patlabor: The Mobile Police (1989) and sequel.
+In between this, he moved into live-action with the SF action Red Spectacles (1987) and its follow-up Stray Dogs (1991), and the non-genre Talking Head (1992).
+He then wowed audiences worldwide with the Cyberpunk anime Ghost in the Shell (1995).
 Subsequently, Oshii went onto make Ghost in the Shell 2: Innocence (2004), The Sky Crawlers (2008) and an episode of Halo Legends (2010).
 Oshii has also scripted Jin-Roh: The Wolf Brigade (1998) and produced Blood: The Last Vampire (2000).